-Complainants are strongly encouraged to seek counseling and support available through resources such as TMCC counseling services or Belcourt Human Services, or other college and local resources question and will take appropriate responsive action to ensure that the educational environment is free of harassment and to prevent the recurrence of a hostile environment-and, if appropriate, remedy the effects of the alleged harassment on the complainant.
+Complainants are strongly encouraged to seek counseling and support available through resources such as TMCC counseling services or Belcourt Human Services, or other college and local resources

+Regardless of whether a complainant pursues a criminal complaint and/or the college's complaint process through this policy, the college may investigate the incident(s) in question and will take appropriate responsive action to ensure that the educational environment is free of harassment and to prevent the recurrence of a hostile environment-and, if appropriate, remedy the effects of the alleged harassment on the complainant.
 As discussed later in the policy, remedies available to a complainant may include, but are not limited to: reasonable academic accommodations, a "no contact" directive between the respondent and the complainant, and disciplinary action against the respondent as determined through the disciplinary process outlined in the TMCC Title IX policy.
 Mediation is not appropriate for any allegation of sexual violence.